 The Environmental Footprint (EF) is an initiative of the European Commission, establishing a common methodological approach for quantifying the environmental performance of products and organizations.

 The EC launched the Environmental Footprint (EF) Initiative under the Single Market Act, focusing on green products.
 The Environmental Footprint is designed to harmonize the many different methodologies that are available to calculate and communicate environmental information on products and organizations, covering the entire life cycle from cradle to grave (or back to cradle) and a wide range of environmental issues, including climate change, land use, ecotoxicity, particulate matter and others.
-At the beginning of the initiative a harmonized methodology was needed to enable consistent environmental information for companies and organizations that want to demonstrate and improve their environmental performance or that of their products.
+The starting point of the initiative was to establish a harmonized methodology to enable companies and organizations to present and improve their environmental performance in a comparable manner.

 The EC finally defined, with input from industry stakeholders as well as from academia and consultancy, the technical format, the environmental aspects to be considered and sector-specific guides on how to calculate the life cycle in the PEF (Product Environmental Footprint) for products and in the OEF (Organization Environmental Footprint) for organizations as methods for measuring environmental impacts.